 US president Donald Trump has just completed his first presidential tour of Asia, where he attended APEC (Asia-Pacific Economic Cooperation) and ASEAN (Association of Southeast Asian Nations) summits.

 The political crisis in Catalonia, and its effects on recovery, has in recent weeks cast a shadow over the economic debate, specifically now that the world economy and Europe are growing in a robust, stable and very synchronized manner.
 We stand before a situation without precedent.

-Weekly economic update focusing on the major economic indicators to be released the week of September 25, 2017.
-Special topic: balance sheet normalization
+Weekly economic update focusing on the major economic indicators to be released the week of November 20, 2017.
+Special topic: trends in personal consumption